 CAMPUS-OWNED HOUSES (Anne, Rainbow, Margaret, Jeannette & Idzerda)

-The College of Saint Benedict owns several houses located both on campus (Idzerda House) and in the adjacent community of St. Joseph.
+During this reporting period (2010-2012), the College of Saint Benedict owned several houses located both on campus (Idzerda House) and in the adjacent community of St. Joseph.
 Battery operated smoke detectors are installed in all bedrooms at these properties with annual testing and battery replacement occurring each year during the city's inspection process for rental licensing purposes.

 Fire extinguishers (checked monthly) are installed in each kitchen.
 Each house is equipped with a carbon dioxide detector.
 Furnace filters are checked and replaced monthly by maintenance staff facilitated through Facilities Management.